vikaschamyal/social-blog-app/README.md

 Open the app
 Visit http://localhost:3000

-Ensure the backend API & Socket.IO server are running to support real-time messaging and posts.
+Ensure the backend API & Socket.IO server are running to support real-time messaging and postss.